LozenChen/TAS-Helper/README.md

 - Celeste TAS hotkeys randomly work improperly -> Not sure if it's caused by TAS Helper.

 - Use SRT save, then reload asset, then SRT load.
 This causes crash -> I guess it's a general issue and only happens for mod developers, so just ignore it.

-- Everest doesn't open on low versions (e.g. ver 1.4000)-> idk, maybe the issue of relinker.